 There will be some level of pain following all orthopedic surgeries.
 The Department of Anesthesiology, Critical Care and Pain Management works closely with patients and uses a multidisciplinary approach to aggressively manage post operative pain.
 This includes a variety of different pain medications, physical therapy, and possibly epidural or spinal medications.

 With the exception of some of the less extensive spine surgeries, your orthopedic spine surgeon will request the consult of our Department’s Acute Pain Service (APS).
 The APS is a specialized team consisting of an anesthesiologist, a nurse trained in pain management, and a pharmacist.
 A combination of different pain treatments are incorporated, depending on the type of discomfort you experience as well as the side effects to which you may be sensitive.

 The APS provides most patients with a “patient controlled analgesia” device (PCA).
 This is an electronic device that is programmed by the APS and allows you to immediately and safely administer pain medicine as you feel necessary.
 The APS Team will visit you every day.

-Our Department also has a Pain Medicine Service, comprised of anesthesiologists specifically trained in the care of patients on long term or complex pain therapies.
+Our Department also has a Pain Management Division, comprised of anesthesiologists specifically trained in the care of patients on long term or complex pain therapies.
 Our dedicated pain service teams remain in the hospital and are available to you 24 hours a day.

 We know your experience with us will be beneficial and will ultimately result in a better quality of life for you and your loved ones.
-If you have any questions regarding your perioperative anesthetic care, please contact the Anesthesia Department at 212.606.1206.
+If you have any questions regarding your perioperative anesthetic care, please contact the Department of Anesthesiology, Critical Care and Pain Management at 212.606.1206.

 Reviewed and updated by Yi Lin, MD